Kuot language: Grammar

-Kuot is the only Papuan language that has VSO word order, similar to Irish and Welsh.
+Kuot is the only Papuan language that has VSO word order.

 The morphology of the language is primarily agglutinative.
 There are two grammatical genders, male and female, and distinction is made in the first person between singular, dual, and plural, as well as between exclusive and inclusive.

 For instance, the sentence parak-oŋ ira-ruaŋ kamin literally means 'my father eats sweet potato'.
 Parak-oŋ is a continuous aspect of the verb meaning 'to eat', ira means 'father', -ruaŋ is a suffix used to indicate inalienable possession ('my father'), and kamin is a simple noun meaning 'sweet potato'.

 Noun declensions

 Kuot nouns can be singular, dual, or plural.
 Below are some noun declension paradigms in Kuot (from Stebbins, et al. (2018), based on Lindström 2002: 147–146):